pytest-dev/pytest/doc/en/example/markers.rst

 in which case it will be applied to all functions and methods defined in the module.

-.. _`marking individual tests when using parametrize`:
+.. _`marking individual tests when using parameterize`:

-Marking individual tests when using parametrize
+Marking individual tests when using parameterize
 -----------------------------------------------

-When using parametrize, applying a mark will make it apply to each individual test.
+When using parameterize, applying a mark will make it apply to each individual test.
 However it is also possible to apply a marker to an individual test instance::

     import pytest

     @pytest.mark.foo
-    @pytest.mark.parametrize(("n", "expected"), [
+    @pytest.mark.parameterize(("n", "expected"), [
         (1, 2),
         pytest.mark.bar((1, 3)),
         (2, 3),